Help Centre

 What is the 6-step evidence chain and why does it matter?

 The Merkle chain creates a tamper-evident audit record.
-If anything changes — filename, score, timestamp, org ID — the cert hash changes.
-An auditor can verify any certificate independently at aicvs.io/verify/{scan_id}.
+If anything changes — filename, score, timestamp, org ID — the hash changes.
+Reviewers can verify evidence records independently at aicvs.io/verify/{scan_id}.

 • Step 1: SHA-256 hash of the file content